-- We use Tapestry to keep a record of your child's time with us in Reception. - We record observations to help us build up a profile of your child's learning journey.
-Their strengths and weaknesses. - The EYFS reforms now encourages practitioners to move away from constantly observing children and to spend time with the children developing their learning.
+- The EYFS reforms now encourage practitioners to move away from constantly observing children and to spend time with the children developing their learning.
 Therefore, you will notice that we don't post as many observations as we have done in the past. - You will have access to observations as soon as we have added them to the journal.

-Online learning Journals (Tapestry)

-- Please feel free to comment on observations we post about your child, we value your input and your feedback.
+Online learning Journals (Tapestry/Dojo) Please feel free to comment on observations we post about your child, we value your input and your feedback.
 We would ask that you only make positive comments in your child's online journal.
-If you are upset about something relating to your child's time at school please come and speak to us. - If your child has completed something special at home (riding their bike, getting dressed by themselves etc) please post this onto Tapestry.
-This allows us to gain a fuller picture about your child. - Please make sure you have activated your account and keep checking in on it.
+If you are upset about something relating to your child's time at school, please come and speak to us so we can work together and address your concern.
+If your child has completed something special at home (riding their bike, getting dressed by themselves etc) please post this onto Tapestry.
+This allows us to gain a fuller picture about your child.
+Please make sure you have activated your account and check it regularly.